-The Norfolk Landscape and Habitats
+1. Norfolk Habitats

-As a consequence of the different soil types the landscape, habitats and wildlife in Norfolk are diverse.
+As a consequence of the different soil types the habitats and wildlife in Norfolk are diverse.
 I particularly love photographing the Norfolk coast.
 Norfolk has a long coast with cliffs and wide sandy beaches.
 There are also beautiful woodlands, areas of Outstanding Natural Beauty and the beautiful City of Norwich.
 These habitats attract holiday makers, walkers, boating types and a multitude of birds.

 Norfolk is a large county that juts out out into the North Sea, on the east coast of England.
 It is well known for being flat and consequently for it’s panoramic skies.
 However the county’s reputation for being flat is somewhat exaggerated.
 If you have never visited Norfolk you will probably be surprised to find that much of the county is a gentle undulating landscape.

-Elsewhere in the county there is some of the wettest and richest land in England.
+Elsewhere in the county of Norfolk there is some of the wettest and richest land in England.
 This is ideal for agriculture.
 Agriculture and tourism are two areas where the County thrives.
 To the east is the Broads, an area of rivers, man made lakes and marshes.
 It has National Park status.
 Here the landscape is quite flat.
 With 125 miles of lock free navigable waterways the area is a great place to enjoy a holiday by hiring a boat.

-Towns and Villages in Norfolk
+3. Towns and Villages in Norfolk and Suffolk

 - Great Yarmouth